TomerFi/switcher_webapi/docs/source/contributing.rst

 *   If you're writing python code, please remember to `static type`_ your code or else it will probably fail ``mypy`` tests.

+*   You can run npm's script ``spell-md-interactive`` for handling all spelling mistakes before testing.
+    You can also choose to run ``spell-md-report`` to print a full report instead of handling the spelling mistakes one-by-one.
+    *   `markdown-spellcheck`_ dictionary is the file ``.spelling``.

 NPM Scripts
 -----------